MicrosoftDocs/Dynamics-365-Operations.de-de/articles/fin-ops-core/dev-itpro/analytics/er-backup-storage-templates.md

 ## <a name="supported-deployments"></a>Unterstützte Bereitstellungen

-In Finance and Operations Version 10.0.5 ist die Sicherungsspeicherung der EB-Vorlagenfunktion nur in den Cloudbereitstellungen verfügbar.
+In Finance and Operations 10.0.5 ist die Sicherungsspeicherung der ER-Vorlagenfunktion nur in den Cloudbereitstellungen verfügbar.

 ## <a name="additional-resources"></a>Zusätzliche Ressourcen